 Free Sexual Harassment Policy Template

-A Professional Employment Organization (PEO) like Justworks also has policy templates you can use.
-Another easy way to ensure your business is in compliance with federal, state and local anti-discrimination and harassment laws is to purchase labor law posters with policy language from a vendor website like The Poster Compliance Center, BLR, or State & Federal Poster.
+One way to ensure your business is in compliance with federal, state and local anti-discrimination and harassment laws is to purchase labor law posters with policy language from a vendor website like The Poster Compliance Center, BLR, or State & Federal Poster.
+Alternatively, a Professional Employment Organization (PEO) like ADP TotalSource offers easy access to policy templates and any workplace posters you need to help you stay compliant with labor laws.

 Sexual Harassment Laws